What follows is absolutely real and why medical invoicing can be more troublesome than it need be.

 One of my guys ran an outpatient clinic last Thursday

 The clinic list arrived with me on the following Monday.
-There were 8 patients: 3 initials and 5 follow ups.
+There were 8 patients: 3 initials and 5 follow-ups.

 Within 30 minutes 7 invoices had been produced and delivered to the various insurance companies.
 But that final EIGHTH invoice caused significant issues.
 Why?

 So I rang my client’s medical secretary and ask if she knew what they were.
 The FIRST phone call – I’m told the patient is with insurance company A but did not know his policy number.
-Length of phone call: 5 mins
+Length of the phone call: 5 mins

 2. a SECOND phone call was necessary.
 This time to the insurance company.
-I was on hold for 11 minutes to this particular insurance company which is about normal for any insurance company.
+I was on hold for 11 minutes to this particular insurance company which is about normal for this insurance company.
 Some are 4 – 5 minutes.
-With some you are on hold for considerably longer.
+With some, you are on hold for considerably longer.
 Once I got through however despite having the correct name, date of birth and postcode I was informed the patient’s policy had lapsed.

 Length of phone call(s) 5 minutes

 4. A FOURTH phone call to the second insurance company.
 Placed on hold for TWENTY-THREE minutes!
 Finally, get through and I’m advised the correct policy number, etc. Invoice raised.

 The total length of phone calls: 49 – FORTY-NINE MINUTES!!